Harry-Thompson/Obsidian/README.md

-# Non Unix Like Operating System
+# Obsidian
-A non Unix-like, non POSIX compatible opensource operating system
+An objective operating system

 Written in C & Assembly

 By Harry Thompson

 ## What is this operating system exactly?
 This operating system is an attempt to rethink the way an operating sytem can work, it is non Unix and non POSIX compatible.
-The goal is to create an operating system which is completely different from the mainstream operating systems around today.
+The goal is to create an object orientated operating system which is completely different from the mainstream operating systems around today.
 It is also released under the GPL v2 license.

 ## Why are we creating this operating system?
 Unix and Unix-like operating systems are old, and we keep having to change the way they work to satisfy the modern worlds needs.